elifesciences/preprint-review-metadata/README.md

 ## Purpose

-The goal of this project is to:
+The goals of this project are to:
 - Reduce barriers to adopting common metadata standards
 - Increase visibility and consistency of preprint reviews
 - Support better recognition and reward for reviewers